DataDog/documentation/content/monitors/faq/visualize-your-service-check-in-the-datadog-ui.md

 ​
 {{< img src="monitors/faq/check_monitor_config.png" alt="Check monitor configuration" responsive="true" >}}

-In this form you can:
+In this form, you can:

-* **Pick a Custom Check**: Select your check status name to monitor
+* **Pick a custom check**: Select your check status name to monitor
 * **Pick monitor scope**: Select the context for your monitor (including/excluding tags)
 * **Set alert conditions**: Choose between a simple check alert or a cluster alert
 * **Say what's happening**: Edit the notification sent (find more here)
 * **Notify your team**: Choose who should be notified by this monitor

-Worth noticing that service check monitors for out-of-the-box datadog integrations can be set in *monitor tab* > *Integration* > *Integration status* tab on the left.
-For instance with HAProxy integration:
+Service check monitors for out-of-the-box Datadog integrations can be set in *monitor tab* > *Integration* > *Integration status* tab on the left.
+For instance, with the HAProxy integration:

 {{< img src="monitors/faq/haproxy_service_check.gif" alt="Haproxy service check" responsive="true" >}}